Moving frees the energy

 Awareness, presence – interchangeable words, although subtly, I believe they have a different quality.

-Awareness is about noticing…either actively, with or without direction, to bring your attention to something in order to notice what’s occurring.
+Awareness is about noticing…whether actively with or without direction, to bring your attention to something in order to notice what’s occurring.

 Awareness is a precursor to presence.